mlbeau/mlbeau/README.md

 #### I'm a supply chain intelligence analyst at Carrier Corporation concerned with forecasting and optimization.

-This portfolio is a work in progress but will include what I hope are useful and informative projects to the reader illustrating the data science life cycle with some focus on data sourcing as it is consumes the majority of a data scientist's time.
-Reliable data goes beyond merely importing CSVs for modeling purposes, thus examples of efficient code illustrating the process should be meaningful.
-Pushing the data to a database along with retrieving it via SQL to report on a model’s salient features should be illustrative as well.
+This portfolio is a work in progress but will include what I hope are useful and informative projects to the reader touching on key aspects of the data science life cycle.
+There will be some focus on data acquisition as it is a  a time consuming phase in the modeling process, thus webscraping examples should prove to be useful.
+Pushing the data to a database along with retrieving it via SQL for reporting on model features should be illustrative as well.

 I'll be focusing on the following areas that I find interesting:
 - Recommendation Systems